a-shakouri/a-shakouri.github.io/_pages/about.md

 What I do
 ======

-My work focuses on systems and control theory, particularly the following topics.
+My work focuses on systems and control theory with an emphasis on systems that are subject to significant uncertainty.
+In particular, I investigate the following topics.

 Data-driven modeling and control
 ------